Renovamen/oh-vue-icons/README.md

 ### Import

-Import `vue-icons` in your Vue project:
+Import `oh-vue-icons` in your Vue project:

 ```js
 import Vue from 'vue'